About Altoona

 River Prairie & Local Scene

 River Prairie brings a level of energy you wouldn't expect from a city of 9,700.
 Outdoor concerts, seasonal festivals, restaurants, and a splash pad — all within walking distance of several neighborhoods.
 It's not a downtown in the traditional sense, but it functions like one for a lot of residents.
+Most of the housing in River Prairie itself is rental-based — if you want to live near that energy, look at the newer neighborhoods just east and south of it.

 Pace of Life